FLAK-ZOSO/Sista/docs/intro.rst

 ``Compilation``
 --------------------

-To compile the ``sista.cpp`` file, you need to use the following command...
+To compile the ``sista.cpp`` file, you need to use the following commands...

 .. code-block:: bash